jamiehenzy/Genome_analysis_DGE/Reads_to_counts.md

 5. Write a script to generate a counts table.
-The command you'll use is part of a program called subread, which is available as a conda environment on our course site.
+The command you'll use is part of a program called `subread`, which is available as a conda environment on our course site.
 Be sure to include the appropriate lines in your script for activating the subread environment.
 Also, your bam reads should all be in a directory called "bams", at the same level as your genome annotation file.
 Here's the subread command for generating a counts table:
 ```featureCounts -a Homo_sapiens.GRCh38.115.gtf -p --countReadPairs -o counts.txt -T 8 bams/*.bam```
 Output will include these files in the directory you specified in the command above.